uidaholib/main-web-redesign_draft/content/opportunities/faculty.md

 layout: page-narrow
 ---

-This spring, the University of Idaho Library will be seeking three exciting new positions!
+The University of Idaho Library is starting 2024 in an exciting place: a successful reorganization and strong support from the university community and administration means that we are poised to welcome three new tenure-track faculty positions to our team!

 [Digital Archivist](http://uidaho.peopleadmin.com/postings/43233){:.btn .btn-lg .btn-outline-pride-gold .btn-block .mb-3}
 [Archivist & Special Collections Librarian](http://uidaho.peopleadmin.com/postings/43227){:.btn .btn-lg .btn-outline-pride-gold .btn-block .mb-3}
 [Open Publishing Librarian](http://uidaho.peopleadmin.com/postings/43224){:.btn .btn-lg .btn-outline-pride-gold .btn-block .mb-5}

-The University of Idaho Library is starting 2024 in an exciting place: a successful reorganization and strong support from the university community and administration means that we are poised to welcome three new tenure-track faculty members into our ranks.
 We see these as dynamic, complimentary roles, and welcome candidates to apply to more than one posting matching their experiences.
-If you have any questions about these positions, please don't hesitate to reach out to our team at <library@uidaho.edu>.
+If you have any questions, please don't hesitate to reach out to <library@uidaho.edu>.

-{% include feature/figure.html img="https://www.lib.uidaho.edu/media/faculty/spring_2024_fac_04.jpg" caption="The University of Idaho Library Building" %}

 ## Why Work at the University of Idaho?

 [Our Library](#our-library){:.btn .btn-lg .btn-outline-palouse-green .btn-block .mb-3}
 [Our University](#our-university){:.btn .btn-lg .btn-outline-palouse-green .btn-block .mb-3}
 [Our Community](#our-community){:.btn .btn-lg .btn-outline-palouse-green .btn-block .mb-5}

+{% include feature/figure.html img="https://www.lib.uidaho.edu/media/faculty/spring_2024_fac_04.jpg" caption="The University of Idaho Library Building" %}

 ## Our Library